Vancouver · British Columbia · Canada

 I’m inspired by things that can’t be measured or understood.
 What interests me is the human spirit and how we connect to each other.
 Crystal PiteLast updated: April 28, 2022

-Pite’s professional choreographic debut was in 1990, at Ballet British Columbia.
-Since then, she has created more than fifty works for companies such as The Royal Ballet, The Paris Opera Ballet, Nederlands Dans Theater I, Cullberg Ballet, Ballett Frankfurt, The National Ballet of Canada, Les Ballets Jazz de Montréal (Resident Choreographer, 2001–04), Cedar Lake Contemporary Ballet, and Ballet British Columbia.
-She has also collaborated with Electric Company Theatre and Robert Lepage.
-Pite is Associate Choreographer of Nederlands Dans Theater I, Associate Dance Artist of Canada’s National Arts Centre, and Associate Artist at Sadler’s Wells.
-She holds an honorary Doctorate of Fine Arts from Simon Fraser University.
+Crystal Pite was born in Terrace, BC, and grew up in Victoria.
+She began her dance career as a company member of Ballet British Columbia (Ballet BC), then William Forsythe’s Ballett Frankfurt.
+She made her choreographic debut in 1990 at Ballet BC, and since then has created works for such prominent companies as The Royal Ballet, The Paris Opera Ballet, Nederlands Dans Theater, Cullberg Ballet, Ballett Frankfurt, The National Ballet of Canada, Ballets Jazz Montréal (resident choreographer 2001–04), and Cedar Lake Contemporary Ballet.
+She has also collaborated with Electric Company Theatre and Robert Lepage, and is currently Associate Choreographer of Nederlands Dans Theater, Associate Dance Artist of Canada’s National Arts Centre, and Associate Artist of Sadler’s Wells in London.

 In 2002, she formed Kidd Pivot, a company that strives to distill and translate universal questions into artworks that connect us to deep and essential parts of humanity.